 - 1.1.
 This scheme for admission to school applies to parents or guardians who are resident in Leicester City and are applying for their child to start school at the normal admissions round.
-The "normal admissions round" covers applications for admission in a relevant age group, which are made in time for the local authority to offer a school place on National Offer Day, i.e. starting school for the first time in reception, year 3 at a junior school or year 7 at a secondary school.
-For information about National Offer Days, see section 5.0. - 1.2.
-Parents are able to express a preference for a maximum of four schools.
+The "normal admissions round" covers applications for a place into a relevant age group at any state-funded school, in rank order on the common application form provided by Leicester City Council, i.e. starting school for the first time in reception, year 3 at a junior school or year 7 at a secondary school.
+These applications are made by the national deadlines for the local authority to offer a school place on National Offer Day.
+For information about National Offer Days, see section 5. - 1.2.
+Parents are able to express a preference for a maximum of four schools in rank order.
 The application can include schools outside the Leicester City Council because a parent can apply for a place for their child at any state-funded school in any area.
 For late changes of school preference, see section 3. - 1.3.
-All school preferences are collated and parents will receive an offer from Leicester City Council at the highest preference school at which a place is available, regardless of the schools applied for. - 1.4.
+Parents are strongly recommended to use all four preferences open to them and include their catchment area school in their application.
+It increases their chances of securing a place at a local school if all of their higher preferred schools are full. - 1.4.
+All school preferences are collated and parents will receive an offer from Leicester City Council at the highest preference school at which a place is available, regardless of the schools applied for. - 1.5.
 To provide every parent with a single offer of a school place offer, Leicester City Council will be working collaboratively with the governing bodies of voluntary aided, free schools, academies in the city and neighboring local authorities.
-List of different types of school is available on Schools' Directory at Find schools in your catchment area (leicester.gov.uk) - 1.5.
-This scheme will not affect the duty of the governing bodies of academies, voluntary aided and free schools to set and apply their own admission arrangements. - 1.6.
+List of different types of school is available on Schools' Directory at Find schools in your catchment area (leicester.gov.uk) - 1.6.
+This scheme will not affect the duty of the governing bodies of academies, voluntary aided and free schools to set and apply their own admission arrangements. - 1.7.
 Children with an Education, Health and Care Plan (EHCP) are not covered by this scheme.
 They will be given priority admission over all others.